-I love Chimamanda’s books, she is one of my favorite authors in Africa, and I liked reading this feminists Manifesto.
+I love Chimamanda’s books, she is one of my favorite African authors, and I liked reading this feminist Manifesto.
 Dear Ijeawele is an easy breakdown on feminism that demystifies some misconceptions of feminism in a set of fifteen priceless suggestions.
 The book was birthed out of Chimamanda’s letter to her friend on how to raise her daughter feminist.
 She offers a practical, captivating, and fresh perspective on how parents (mothers and fathers) can nurture and empower their daughters to grow into strong and independent women.
 Offering advice like teaching girls to reject likeability, be brave, kind, and stand for themselves; teaching daughters to never universalize their own standards or experiences; and encouraging girls to read extensively.

 You might have had a negative connection to feminism mainly because of your upbringing or the environments you find yourself in.
 This book will change your perception of that.
 Although I wish I had read this book (letter) in my teenage years, part of me wonders if it would have influenced what I am now, the decisions I have made or the career path I chose.

 Here are some of the quotes that stood out for me in this book;